jhesed/aoc/2021_js/day01/README.md

 In this example, there are 5 sums that are larger than the previous sum.

 Consider sums of a three-measurement sliding window.
 How many sums are larger than the previous sum?

-Answer:

-Although it hasn't changed, you can still get your puzzle input.

-You can also [Share] this puzzle.